Marcel-aka-Satum/Compilers/README.md

 Our grammar is extended for the following.
 ```
 • (mandatory) Comments.
+    - (optional) Instead of simply ignoring comments, you can increase the readability
+      of the generated LLVM code by retaining the comments from the input code
+      during the compilation process.
+The comments will thus be stored in the AST.
+      Such comments can then be put into the LLVM code.
 • (mandatory) Support for single line comments and multi line comments.
 • (mandatory) Outputting to the standard output using printf.
 ```